kolenaIO/kolena/docs/metrics/meteor.md

     FMean = \frac{10PR}{R + 9P}
     $$

     where P represents the unigram precision, and R represents the unigram recall.
 Here's a recap of [precision](precision.md) and [recall](recall.md).
-Notice that most of the weight is placed on the Recall component by design - this allows METEOR to prioritize the coverage of essential keywords in the candidate text.
+Notice that most of the weight is placed on the recall component by design – this allows METEOR to prioritize the coverage of essential keywords in the candidate text.

 ??? info "Penalty: Word Order Penalty"
     Since the FMean is based on unigram precision and recall, to take into account longer sequences, METEOR has a penalty factor to alleviate this weakness and enforce an order on the candidate sentence.